 Full course for one semester.
 In the framework of an Argentinean cultural history, this course analyzes the relationship between aesthetics, ethics, and politics.
 A series of nineteenth- and twentieth-century texts, both fictional and nonfictional, will serve to trace the trajectory from a political use of literature to the emergence of an autonomous intellectual sphere.
 The course is organized around the topics of “civilization and barbarism”; gauchos, frontiers, and “the desert”; the Generation of 1880 and immigration; Peronism and anti-Peronism; and militarism and democracy.
 Prerequisite: Spanish 321 or equivalent with consent of the instructor.
 Conference.

-Spanish 390 - Junior Seminar: Crime and Literature in Spanish America
+Spanish 390 - Crime and Literature in Spanish America

 Full course for one semester.
 The notion of crime constitutes a point of articulation joining religious, philosophical, juridical, journalistic, historiographical, scientific, psychoanalytical, and other discourses.
 For this reason, it provides a particularly rich point of departure for the study of cultural production.
 This course focuses on the various ways in which crime has figured in Spanish American writing.
 Texts may include accounts of transvestite nuns and “deluded” mystics, detective novels, and literary or journalistic treatments of the drug trade and the criminal state apparatus.
-We will also consider filmic representations of crime.
+We will also consider representations of crime in film and the visual arts.
 Theoretical readings address the development and function of penal, judicial, governmental, and medical institutions.
 Readings in Spanish.
 Prerequisite: Spanish 321 or equivalent with consent of instructor.
 Conference.

 Spanish 470 - Thesis